partridge-tech/chris-blog/_content/2020/eip-cards-made-fraud-easier/index.md

 ## What is the CARES Act?

 But first - the basics.
-For any non-Americans browsing around, the CARES Act is a ~$2,200,000,000,000 relief bill in response to economic collapse due to nCoV-19.
+For any non-Americans browsing around, the [CARES Act](https://home.treasury.gov/policy-issues/cares) is a ~$2,200,000,000,000 relief bill in response to economic collapse due to nCoV-19.
 Among many other things, the median American could expect a one-time rebate of $1,200.
 Married filers with children, people who earn more than $75k, etc. are all eligible for different payouts according to a helpful payscale provided by the [Tax Foundation](https://taxfoundation.org/federal-coronavirus-relief-bill-cares-act/#16).

 The exact details are not relevant, save for one bit: little old me should be getting the $1,200 moderate-income individual-filer no-kids rebate, but up until today, I hadn't seen a red cent of it.
 My roommate [Josh](https://jibby.org/) had received his rebate some time ago, in the form of a well-annotated direct deposit to his bank account from the federal government.
 It was no mystery where the money had come from or what it was for - everything was aboveboard.

 ## Surprises in the Mail

 Today, I got my rebate in a very different form.
-An Economic Impact Payment ("EIP") debit card showed up without warning in my mailbox (as is has or will be four roughly [four million](https://www.freep.com/story/money/2020/05/27/stimulus-money-visa-debit-cards-mail/5267885002/) Americans).
+An Economic Impact Payment ("EIP") debit card showed up without warning in my mailbox (as is has or will for roughly [four million](https://www.freep.com/story/money/2020/05/27/stimulus-money-visa-debit-cards-mail/5267885002/) Americans).
 What the EIP Card actually is is an alternate method of disbursing CARES Act relief money for people the IRS doesn't have banking information on file for.
 What it looked like was a scam, and let's break down what every suspicious detail was.
 A full photo archive is available [here](/2020/eip-cards-made-fraud-easier/letter/) for those curious, but we'll be covering most of the content in detail as it comes up in this rant.

 #### The Envelope